-Berlin Christmas market attack suspect: What we know
+Berlin Christmas market attack suspect: Who was Anis Amri?

 While in Italy, he served four years in prison after he was involved in an arson attack on a school, his father said.
 Amri left for Germany more than a year ago, he added.

-The elder Amri said he was not in touch with his son, though the younger Amri maintained sporadic contact with his siblings.
+The elder Amri said he had not been in touch with his son, though the younger Amri maintained sporadic contact with his siblings.

 A spokesman for the Italian state police, Mario Viola, told CNN that Amri's jail term for damaging state property, assault and arson at the Lampedusa refugee center began in late 2011.
 He was released in May 2015.